 The police officer was shot around 5 p.m. by gunmen in an abandoned building.
 Emergency police received the report and headed to the scene, escorted by U.S. troops.
 When they arrived, the unknown gunmen again opened fire.
 An Iraqi working as an interpreter for the U.S. Army was killed, police said.

 The latest reports of fatalities come one year after the United States handed over power to Iraqi officials.

-U.S. President George W. Bush is set to address the American people about Iraq on Tuesday night as polls show declining support for the war.
+President Bush is set to address the American people about Iraq on Tuesday night as polls show declining support for the war.
+(Full story)

 A CNN/USA Today/Gallup poll reports only 37 percent of the U.S. public believes he has a clear plan for the Iraq war.
 (Full story)

 Meanwhile, 53 percent of Americans polled say they believe it was a mistake to send U.S. troops into Iraq.